-Here, Φ_u is the useful neutron fluence in n/cm^2 -source neutron, K_γ is the gamma kerma in $cGy/source$ neutron, K_n is the neutron kerma in $cGy/source$ neutron, and $RBE_n(E)$ is the energy dependent neutron RBE (Relative Biological Effectiveness).
+Here, Φ_u is the useful neutron flux in $n/cm^2\text{-source neutron}$, K_γ is the gamma kerma in $cGy/source neutron$, K_n is the neutron kerma in $cGy/source neutron$, and $RBE_n(E)$ is the kerma-averaged neutron RBE (Relative Biological Effectiveness).
 The definition of the range of neutrons useful for BNCT is a matter of some debate and depends on many factors including tumor depth and Boron loading in the tumor and in normal tissue.
-It is generally accepted that 1eV is an appropriate lower limit, with some considerable debate on the upper limit^{11,3}.
-For our calculations, Φ_u has been defined as the fluence of neutrons at the irradiation point in the range of 1 eV-10 keV.
+It is generally accepted that 1 eV is an appropriate lower limit, with some considerable debate on the upper limit^{11,3}.
+For our calculations, Φ_u has been defined as the flux of neutrons at the irradiation point in the range of 1 eV-10 keV.
 Some testing has assured that the relative results in this paper are largely invariant to the exact definition of this range.

 Of even greater debate than Φ_u is the debate over the definition of the neutron RBE.
 The energy dependent values given by Blue12 were used here (see Fig. 5), as other choices only included distributions in inappropriate ranges13 for our purposes, or energy independent, constant values, which varied from 2 to 4.
-The questionable nature of the neutron RBE leads to uncertainty of its effect on our results and therefore we also analyzed the effect of using a constant neutron RBE of 2.
+The questionable nature of the neutron RBE leads to uncertainty of its effect on our results and therefore we also analyzed the effect of using a constant neutron RBE of 2 and 3.
 Again, the relative results did not significantly differ and our conclusions were unchanged.

-Φ_u is also an important parameter in optimizing a particular assembly design. Φ_u , however, is a measure of the useful neutron fluence per source neutron.
+Φ_u is also an important parameter in optimizing a particular assembly design. Φ_u , however, is a measure of the useful neutron flux per source neutron.
 This should be normalized to the neutron yield per proton current, as lower energy protons at a given current will not yield as many source neutrons per second in the $^7\text{Li}(p,n)\text{Be}$ reaction, as shown in Table 2.
-Additionally, because a larger proton flux can be used at lower energies, this parameter should also be normalized to the energy of the protons, making the optimization parameter $\Phi{u/P}$ the useful fluence per accelerator power in units of $\text{n/cm}^2\text{-s-kW}$:
+Additionally, because a larger proton flux can be generated at lower energies, this parameter should also be normalized to the energy of the protons, making the optimization parameter $\Phi{u/P}$ the useful flux per accelerator power in units of $\text{n/cm}^2\text{-s-kW}$:

-Figure 5: Neutron energy dependent RBE from Blue (REF) normalized to produce an energy-averaged RBE of 3.
+Figure 5: Neutron energy dependent RBE from Blue.